 Although medical advances have saved and improved the lives of millions, much of medicine and health care have primarily focused on addressing immediate events of disease and injury, generally neglecting underlying socioeconomic factors, including employment, education, and income and behavioral risk factors.
 These factors, and others, impact health status, accentuate disparities, and can lead to costly, preventable diseases.
-Furthermore, the disease-driven approach to medicine and health care has resulted in a fragmented, specialized health system in which care is typically reactive and episodic, as well as often inefficient and impersonal.5
+Furthermore, the disease-driven approach to medicine and health care has resulted in a fragmented, specialized health system in which care is typically reactive and episodic, as well as often inefficient and impersonal.4

-Chronic diseases-such as heart disease, cancer, hypertension, diabetes, and depression-are the leading causes of death and disability in the United States.
-About half of all adults (117 million people) have one or more chronic health conditions.
-One in four adults has two or more chronic health conditions.
+Chronic diseases-such as heart disease, cancer, hypertension, diabetes, depression-are the leading causes of death and disability in the United States.
 Chronic diseases account for 70% of all deaths in the United States, which is 1.7 million deaths each year.
-These diseases also cause major limitations in daily living for almost 1 out of 10 Americans, or about 25 million people.6 result of both the changing nature of our daily lives and our choices in lifestyle habits, as well as a series of unfortunate events.
-Extreme chronic stress... has silently become a pandemic that disturbs not only how we perceive our quality of life but also our health and mortality....
-The APA [American Psychological Association] issued a report on stress, revealing that nearly half of all Americans were experiencing stress at a significantly higher level than the previous year and rated its level as extreme.^{7, p.
-7}
+These diseases also cause major limitations in daily living for almost 1 out of 10 Americans, or about 25 million people.5

+Stress accounts for 80% of all healthcare issues in the United States.
+Super Stress "is a result of both the changing nature of our daily lives and our choices in lifestyle habits, as well as a series of unfortunate events.
+Extreme chronic stress . . . has silently become a pandemic that disturbs not only how we perceive our quality of life but also our health and mortality. . . .
+The APA [American Psychological Association] issued a report on stress, revealing that nearly half of all Americans were experiencing stress at a significantly higher level than the previous year and rated its level as extreme.6 health care surpassed \$2.3 trillion in 2008, more than three times the \$714 billion spent in 1990, and more than eight times the \$253 billion spent in 1980.
+Healthcare expenditures are projected to be \$2.7 trillion in 2011 and \$4.3 trillion by 2017.7